brunopostle/ifcmerge/docs/whitepaper.rst

 Git repositories contain full history, allowing design history to be reconstructed at any time.
 Git is an open standard, repositories can be local, or hosted online in 'forges', and transferred elsewhere without loss of history.
 A git database is compressed, so transferring an entire model with hundreds of changesets can involve less data than transferring a single uncompressed model.
-Git scales, in 2017 the entire Microsoft `Windows code base moved to git`_ into a single 300 GiB repository.
+Git scales, in 2017 the entire Microsoft `Windows code base moved to git`_ into a single 300 GigaByte repository.

 We propose that multiple users should be able to work on BIM models asynchronously, updating using a three-way merge process.
 However for a modern branch, fork, pull-request and merge workflow, the standard three-way merge approach used for software sourcecode simply doesn't work for IFC files.